vacovsky/skid-pdf/README.md

 ## TODO:

-- enable POST endpoint to accept more than GET action, at least POST is needed
+- better support needed for controlling where and how asynchronously generated files are written
-- support needed for controlling where and how asynchronously generated files are written
+- find a way to sterilize inputs to prevent command-line injections.
+Alternately, wrap the wkhtmltopdf C library instead of the binary.

 - open to other suggestions